panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 `new FetchDecoratorBadStatus(new Fetcher())` is how you decorate the regular `Fetcher` instance.
 Because the decorator doesn't change the interface of the decorated `Fetcher`, you can fetch movies as before: `await fetcher.fetch('/movies')`.

-The good thing about decorators approach is making `Fetcher` and `FetchDecoratorBadStatus` loosely coupled.
+The decorator makes `Fetcher` and `FetchDecoratorBadStatus` loosely coupled.

 Even better, you can wrap the fetcher in as many decorators as you want: